shreyaslabh/pytorch-transformer-distributed/README.md

 ### Machines

 Make sure to create everything in the same region.
-I used `East Coast (NY2)`.
+I used `West Coast (CA1)`.

 1. Create 1x Private network.
 Assign both computers to the private network when creating the machines.
 2. Create 2x nodes of `P4000x2` (multi-GPU) with `ML-in-a-Box` as operating system